jameslacey/TwitchASketch/README.md

 * config.ini - Example configuration file for irc3.
 Contains server and port information.
 * TwitchASketch.ino - Arduino sketch to control stepper motors.

+Copyright © James Lacey 2017.
+Redistribution and modification permitted under the terms of the GNU GPL V3.